NordicTrack RW200 Rower Review

 Like other air rowers, the air resistance works by first pulling the handle and spinning a flywheel at the front of the machine.

-As the flywheel spins, air is sucked into the housing and creates resistance against the spinning flywheel.
+As the flywheel spins, air is sucked into the housing which creates resistance against the spinning flywheel.

 The faster a user rows, the faster the flywheel spins, which in return creates more airflow and resistance.

-Magnetic resistance operates by moving a magnet closer or farther to a metal flywheel inside the housing.
+Magnetic resistance operates by moving a magnet closer to or farther from the metal flywheel inside the housing.

 The closer the magnet is to the metal flywheel, the stronger the resistance.
 Since a user controls the magnet’s distance with the monitor, we call this “adjustable” resistance.